Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 Canada's electoral system is the product of an almost 150-year evolution, through which Canadians have achieved a universal, now constitutionally guaranteed, right to vote.
 Representation in the House of Commons is based on geographical divisions known as electoral districts, calculated by province and territory.
 Each electoral district is divided into polling divisions containing some 350 electors.
-In line with the redistribution of federal electoral boundaries, completed in fall 2013, the number of seats in the House of Commons rose to 338 for the 2015 federal election.
+In line with the redistribution of federal electoral boundaries, completed in fall 2013, the number of seats in the House of Commons rose from 308 to 338.

 Since May 2007, the CEA provides for a general election to be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
-As the last general election took place on October 19, 2015, the next fixed election date is October 21, 2019.
-That said, the CEA does not prevent a general election from being called at another date.
+As the last general election took place on October 21, 2019, the next fixed election date is October 16, 2023.
+That said, the CEA does not prevent a general election from being called on another date.

 A general election occurs when the Governor General dissolves Parliament at the request of the Prime Minister; the Governor General, acting on the advice of Cabinet, then sets the date of the election and the date by which the writs must be returned.
-By law, the time that elapses between the issue of the writs and election day must be a minimum of 37 days, including election day.
-There is currently no maximum length of time; for example, the 2015 general election was called on August 2, 2015, creating a 79-day election period.
+By law, the election must be held for at least 36 days, but no more than 50 days, after the issue of the writs.

 A federal general election is a massive operation whose success rests on the timely mobilization and deployment of human, material and technological resources in diverse environments across Canada.